shimst3r/exercism-talk/exercismpresentation.md

 [.footer: Photo by [Annie Spratt](https://unsplash.com/@anniespratt?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/test-math?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>)]

-^ When you download an exercise using the Exercism CLI, you will also get a test suite.
-The tests will help you find a good solution using test-driven development.
+^ Secondly: Tests! :up: When you download an exercise using the Exercism CLI, you will also get a test suite.
+The tests will help you find a working solution using test-driven development.

 ---